-The Lead Party shall send to each Other Party/Parties the required data identified in its Lead Party Feasibility Study Offer.
+The Lead Party shall send to each Other Party/Parties the required data identified in its Lead Party Customer Feasibility Study Offer.
 However, this may be dependent on the Lead Party receiving the required data from the customer.
-In accordance with the Feasibility Programme, the Other Party/Parties shall notify the Lead Party, by email, as to whether the data is complete or not.
+In accordance with the Customer Feasibility Programme, the Other Party/Parties shall notify the Lead Party, by email, as to whether the data is complete or not.
 If it is not complete, the Other Party/Parties shall notify the Lead Party as to what data is missing/additional requirements.
 The Lead Party shall ask the customer to provide the data and once the information has been received, the Lead Party shall send it on to the Other Party/Parties.
 The Lead Party may ask the Other Party/Parties to contact the customer about the data, where appropriate.

 Exchange of data between the Lead Party and Other Party/Parties shall be subject to the general obligations of confidentiality (Section F of the STC).